jerzygrzelak/tph-global-recruitment-task/README.md

 :white_check_mark: Updates in table #1 are reflected in table #2 and persisted in the database. \
 :white_check_mark: Authentication implemented using NextAuth.js, application can only be accessed after log-in. \
 :white_check_mark: Data is stored in a Vercel PostgreSQL database. \
+:white_check_mark: Stock data can be exported to CSV. \
 :white_check_mark: Application is deployed to Vercel.

 ### Local deployment and development:
 For local deployment and development, a new Vercel Postgres database would have to be created. \